 Health & Wellness Programming

-Inviting one person to be the subject of a group’s artistic whims opens many opportunities to explore the development and exercise of certain social and interpersonal skills.
+Inviting one person to be the subject of a group’s artistic whims opens many opportunities to explore the development and exercise of certain social and emotional literacy skills.
 For example, while the various small groups may enjoy the challenge of decorating their mannequin, everyone must remember that there’s a real person (with real feelings) involved.
 Opportunities to read a variety of social cues as expressed by the mannequin are a good starting point, not to mention all of the team-based competencies required to be successful, eg compromise, resolving conflict, cooperating with others, showing compassion and empathy towards the mannequin, etc. Take a look at the Reflection Tips tab for some useful starting points to process your group’s experience.

 Dress Me Ups Theme: Adopt a particular theme by which the dressing should comply, eg occupations, the traditional dress of foreign countries, cocktail party, etc.